ehwest/mdn_qms/SOP_Standard_Operating_Procedures/SOP_0002_Employee_Qualification_and_Training.md

  * New employee orientation includes overviews of the following topics:
   * Medical Data Networks development process and quality system overview as per DOC-0001 Medical Data Networks Design and Development Process;
   *  Medical Data Networks control of documents as per SOP-0001 Control of Documents;
- * HIPAA and basic security practices at Medical Data Networks as per TRN-0001 HIPAA Security Audit Checklist and TRN-0002 Employee Security Practices.
+ * HIPAA and basic security practices at Medical Data Networks as per the QMS HIPAA Security Audit Checklist and QMS Employee Security Practices.

 **Training Records**

-Training activities are documented by placing a record of the training as a document stored in [Google Drive](https://drive.google.com/open?id=0Bzqw_G5XWp9KYXBYazJfcGpHcGc).
+Training activities are documented by placing a record of the training as a document stored in the QMS system as artifacts of the QMS SOP.

 ## Reference: 21 CFR Section 820.25 Personnel